 Self-interest takes two main forms.
 The first is simply how something makes us feel one way or the other.
 So opinions based on emotional satisfaction rather than making sense are emotionally biased.
 The second type of self-interest favors material gain.
 For example, if one is given the choice between two identical jobs, one of which pays twice the salary, it's likely that most people will be materially biased in favor of the higher paying position.

 Bias is also bidirectional.
 In other words, people form opinions based on what they don't like or how much they have to lose as often as what makes them feel good or how much they have to gain.

-As you can imagine, opinions about relationships are filled with all manner of bias that spans the complete spectrum from highly emotional to highly material, and it can become a problem when preference for bias conflicts with the truth or unfairly affects the lives of others, someone will probably get hurt or taken advantage of.
+As you can imagine, opinions about relationships are filled with all manner of bias that spans the spectrum from highly emotional to highly material, and when a preference for one's bias conflicts with the truth or unfairly affects the lives of others, someone will probably get hurt or taken advantage of.
 Yet I've lost count of the number of times someone has claimed that their opinion is as valid as anyone else's simply by virtue of it being an opinion rather than a fact.

 Cognitive dissonance is a term for the psychological stress that happens when a person is faced with a situation that doesn't conform to their view of the world.
 The first reaction to resolving cognitive dissonance tends to be the fight or flight response.

 In other words, we'll either attempt to defend our position or remove ourselves from the situation.
 Avoiding the situation can be effective, but if the situation isn't one that can be avoided, then defending one's position is generally the default behavior.

-But not everyone chooses to fight when backed into a corner.
-There's also a less used option, and that is to conform to the expectations dictated by the situation.
+But not everyone chooses to fight or flee.
+There's also the option of conforming to the expectations dictated by the situation.
 Conforming can diffuse the immediate external situation, but if one's internal viewpoint conflicts with the external cause, there will still be internal discontent.